 This course will be taught in four separate modules.
 It is suggested that you complete the modules in order as the information builds upon itself.
 Each module will take approximately three hours to complete, for a total of 12 hours.
 Each module includes assignments tied to the text as well as a culminating project to demonstrate student understanding.
-At the completion of the course you will receive a certificate of completion for 12 PD hours along with the opportunity to purchase 1 Continuing Education Unit from St. Mary’s College in California.
+At the completion of the course you will receive a certificate of completion for 12 PD hours along with the opportunity to purchase 1 Continuing Education Unit.
 There is an additional cost for this 1 CEU.
-Further instructions will be made available upon completion of your assignments about obtaining the CEU from St. Mary’s.
+Further instructions will be made available upon completion of your assignments about obtaining the CEU.

 Make sure to check with your principal or professional development coordinator to clarify how professional development hours and credit work in your district.

 Students can start and complete assignments any time they wish.
 You will have an instructor that you can contact via email for help, and you will turn in some of your assignments via email to your mentor.
 Your instructor will communicate with you via email.
 The instructor will also review most of your work to make sure you are making the appropriate progress.
 You will not earn a letter grade from this course.

 Need to get your Professional Development Credits approved by administration?
 Download the course description to provide them here.